 You can use a Jasper Art image in your blog or on marketing material for your company.
 You can even use them in advertisements.
-But using Jasper Art images isn’t all plain sailing.
+But using Jasper Art images isn’t all smooth sailing.

 Jasper Art Alternatives

-Our colleague Jenn did an in-depth review of Midjourney.
-She was impressed with the results.
-And her tests show that the Midjourney AI can handle more input information.
-The AI art is intricate and detailed.
-See her full review for more info.
+Their tests show that the Midjourney AI can handle more input information.
+And the AI art is intricate and detailed.
+You can read her full review of MidJourney for more info.

 Writing this Jasper Art review has shown us two things.
 The first is that AI image generators are amazing tools.
 Artificial intelligence can transform basic text into stunning images.
 It can also mimic well-known artists and draw famous faces.

-The second thing we’ve learned is that the robots aren’t taking over just yet.
-They’ve taken a few classes at robot art school.
-But Jasper hasn’t got his full diploma yet.
-It has its limitations.
-And these will cause some frustration for many who use Jasper Art.
+The second thing we’ve learned is that robots aren’t taking over just yet.
+They’ve taken a few classes at art school.
+But Jasper Art hasn’t got his full diploma yet.

-Jasper Art is a good AI image generator for people who need a lot of content fast.
-It produces fantastic images for blogs, marketing emails, and even adverts.
-You can run whole websites with images generated by Jasper Art.
-It’s a more creative alternative to stock photos.
+This is a good AI image generator for people needing a lot of fast content.
+It produces fantastic art images for blogs, marketing emails, and even ads.
+You can create whole websites with images generated by Jasper Art.
+And it’s a more creative alternative to using stock photos.

 Jasper Art still has its limitations.
 And these will cause some frustration when trying to create original content.
 But overall, we think it works well for mid-level content.
 So try Jasper Art for yourself!